Cablepicker/cablepicker.github.io/README.md

 ## Download the application
+Download the Cable Picker application on App Store:

 This plugin is released under the GNU General Public License Version 2 (GPLv2).
 For details, see [license.txt](license.txt).